Homeschooling in Elementary, Middle School and High School

 - The World Reference & Map Forms – Blank outline maps of countries/states.
 I use this book ALL the time and couldn’t imagine studying history without this great resource!

 Our Blog Posts with Book Lists: And we use endless numbers of children’s books and novels to supplement our history studies.
-You’ll find book lists for each of the regions we’ve studied as separate posts in the blog: India book list, China book list, etc.
+You’ll find book lists for each of the regions we’ve studied as separate posts in the blog: India book list, China book list, Books and Movies about the Civil Rights Movement (elementary) etc.

 Science Homeschool Resources: